keatonelvins/keatonelvins.github.io/_posts/2025-02-23-final-model.md

 >- KV deliberation
 ><author>@Teortaxes</author>

-The DS-MoE architecture is best explained by their own paper[^1], but the core is two key changes: each layer has the standard attention block replaced with a Multi-head Latent Attention (MLA) block and the FFN block with a DeepSeekMoE block (fine-grained experts with auxiliary-loss-free load balancing[^2]).
+The DS-MoE architecture has changed over time but the latest we know of comes from DeepSeek V3[^1].
+There are two core changes from the vanilla transformer (plus some norming tricks): each layer has the standard attention block replaced with a Multi-head Latent Attention (MLA) block and the FFN block with a DeepSeekMoE block (fine-grained experts with auxiliary-loss-free load balancing[^2]).

 ![DS-MoE Architecture](/assets/posts/deepseekmoe.png){:class="img-responsive"}

 In MLA, we just cache the down-projected latent vector $$c^{𝐾𝑉}_t =𝑊^{𝐷𝐾𝑉}\mathbf{h}_t$$ at the $$t$$-th token (instead of both $$k_t = W^K\mathbf{h_t}$$ and $$v_t = W^V\mathbf{h_t}$$) and up-project it at inference time to get $$k^{C}_t =𝑊^{UK}c^{KV}_t$$ and $$v^{C}_t =𝑊^{UV}c^{KV}_t$$ (+ a similar process for the query and some RoPE shenanigans).
 This means for each additional token, given $$n_h$$ heads and $$d_h$$ dimension per head, we only need to cache $$\approx \frac{9}{2}d_hl$$ elements.
 Compared to $$2n_hd_hl$$ for MHA, this scales much better and performs very well!

-For the MoE block in DeepSeek V3, we split the FFN block into $$N = N_s + N_r$$ parallel FFN's, or "experts".
+For the DeepSeekMoE block, we split the FFN into $$N = N_s + N_r$$ parallel FFN's, or "experts".
 The $$N_s$$ chunk of experts are _shared_, which means they are used on every forward pass.
 The $$N_r$$ chunk are _gated_, so the input is only routed through the top-$$K_r$$ of them according to a calculated token-to-expert affinity value $$s_{i,t} = \sigma(\mathbf{u_t}^{\top}\mathbf{e_i})$$, where $$e_i$$ is the learned centroid of expert-$$i$$.
 And to mitigate a skewed distribution of affinity values (the so called "favorite child problem"), a bias term $$b_i$$ is directly added to $$s_{i,t}$$ before calculating the top-$$K_r$$.
 During training, the expert load is monitored after each step, and each bias term is nudged up or down accordingly.
 This enables balanced routing without any modification to the loss function (meaning no interfering gradients!).

-The core idea of neural memory layers is just explicit read/write operations to external memory banks (see _Memory Layers at Scale_[^3] or _Titans_[^4]).
-Compared to attention layers, which already resemble differentiable lookup tables, the keys/values in memory layers are themselves _directly trainable_ (in attention, the keys/values are the _activations_ after projecting the sequence via trainable matrices).
+There are a bunch of takes on neural memory layers, but the basic idea is just augmenting the model with explicit read/write operations with some 'long-term memory module' (see _Memory Layers at Scale_[^3] or _Titans_[^4]).
+With attention layers (already softened differentiable lookups), the keys/values are the _activations_ after projecting the hidden state via trainable matrices.
+With a neural memory layer, the keys/values are themselves _directly trainable_.

-The 1:4 for MLA:GDN represents the ratio between layers that use global vs local attention; local attention is usually implemented with a sliding window (i.e. tokens only attend to each other within the window), while global is the standard flavor we're used to.
-For example, the Gemma 2[^5] family alternated between global and sliding window attention, while other ratios like 1:6[^6] and 1:3[^7] have also been seen in production.
+The 1:4 ratio is how we select layers that use global vs local attention; local attention is usually implemented with a sliding window (i.e. tokens only attend to each other within the window), while global is the standard flavor we're used to.
+For example, the Gemma 2[^5] family alternated between global and sliding window attention (SWA), while other ratios like 1:6[^6] and 1:3[^7] have also been seen in production.
+One important detail is that the actual attention mechanism used within the respective global and SWA blocks can be anything (e.g. Global Query Attention[^8] + a million other variants on MHA/MQA).

 Inner looping is a really interesting idea where the depth of the transformer can be set dynamically at test-time.
-As seen in the recent _Latent Reasoning_[^8] paper, the core computation is done by looping the sequence through a _recurrent block_, with just two separate blocks to project in and out of the latent recurrent space.
-At test time, we can unroll/telescope out the model to a specific depth by just increasing the number of iterations through the recurrent block.
+As seen in the recent _Latent Reasoning_[^9] paper, the core computation is done by looping the sequence through a _recurrent block_, with just two separate blocks to project in and out of the latent recurrent space.
+At test time, we can unroll/telescope out the model to an arbitrary depth by just increasing the number of iterations through the recurrent block.
+This is a new method of inference-time scaling in contrast with simply increasing the number of forward passes (from CoT to reflection to something like s1[^10]).

-DeepScaleR[^9] was another recent project using extended GRPO on `DeepSeek-R1-Distill-Qwen-1.5B`.
-The key contribution was capping the sequence length at 8k tokens for the first 1000 steps of training, then extending to 16K and eventually 24k tokens.
+DeepScaleR[^11] was another recent project using extended GRPO on `DeepSeek-R1-Distill-Qwen-1.5B`.
+Their key contribution was capping the sequence length at 8k tokens for the first 1000 steps of training, then extending to 16K and eventually 24k tokens.
+I think the "well-fried" here comes from taking a slightly less naïve approach than endless GRPO scaling, but I'm not yet convinced this is necessary.
+Feels like their should be a more elegant solution for getting reasoning models to respond to "Hi" without thinking for 8k tokens.

+Entropix adaptive decoding[^12] is an _awesome_ decoding technique that relies on the entropy and varentropy of output logits at inference time to influence the sampling strategy.
+I've seen some related papers I couldn't track down, but generally there seems to be a ton of low-hanging fruit with sampling past greedy/beam/nucleus/etc. If we can dynamically invest compute into generating high-entropy tokens (token importance for a given sequence is NOT uniform) with branching or more sampling, we can see similar gains to inference-time scaling.

+I hadn't heard of KV-deliberation[^13] before, but it's a crazy idea.
+If we generate a KV-cache using a frozen LLM and pass it to a coprocessor, we can asynchronously create latent embeddings, use them to augment the original KV-cache, and continue decoding with the frozen model.
+The hope is that these embeddings will improve the fidelity of this subsequent decoding (and empirically it seems to consistently reduce perplexity + improves performance).
+To train the coprocessor, we can just use the decoder gradients while keeping the decoder itself frozen (frozen so that the coprocessor can operate offline/async, and the model won't collapse if the coprocessor is unavailable or if a given cache is deemed not to require extra computation).

+I'd expect improvements from each technique to compound on each other, but it still feels like something data-related is missing.
+Maybe with n-trillion frontier lab quality tokens it's possible, but I wouldn't expect this + CommonCrawl to immanentize the eschaton.

 ---
 >- 1:3 full attention with no RoPE with MLA